hacktoon/mel/docs/syntax-rules.md

 ```
 foo       -- the name 'foo'
-f1o2o3    -- can have numbers
+f1o2_o3   -- can have numbers and underscores
 3foo      -- wrong!
 Can't start with numbers
-(bar 3)   -- defines an scope named 'bar'
+(bar_ 3)   -- defines an scope named 'bar_'
 ```